China shock: Social impact

 A 2016 study found that exposure to Chinese import competition led to greater high school graduation rates in the United States.
 This is possibly because of lower wages and employment opportunities for individuals without high school degrees in regions that competed with China.
 Economist Samuel Hammond, the director of poverty and welfare policy for the Niskanen Center, has argued that the signing into law of Permanent Normal Trade Relations (PNTR) with China on October 10, 2000, and the subsequent accession of China to the WTO has had wide reaching social implications.
 He states that the "PNTR has been implicated in some of the most significant and distressing trends of American life in this century: millions of well-paying manufacturing jobs lost; declining family formation and rising deaths of despair; soaring real-estate prices and medieval levels of urban inequality; increased political polarization and populist movements, left and right; and faltering faith in the power of liberal democracy to respond to these and related challenges.
 To pin all this on a single trade agreement would be a step too far, of course.
 And yet the imprint of what's come to be known as the "China shock" can be seen on all these trends, either through its first-order effects, or its reverberations through the body politic."

 According to two studies, trade-related job losses contribute to greater military enlistment in the United States.

+China Shock 2.0

+In the 2020s, Chinese exports, primarily to the European Union, surged again, dubbed "China Shock 2.0".
+The core of this new boom is the electric vehicle market, led by Chinese manufacturers such as BYD Auto, SAIC Motor, and Geely Auto.
+Other low-carbon economy goods boomed, including photovoltaics, wind turbines, home and electric vehicle batteries.